-Complete Guide to AeroPacks
+Complete Guide to our Rear Systems

 Estimated reading time: 9 minutes

 Like a seat pack, only better?
-The truth is, seat packs suit plenty of people for a variety of reasons, but for us there were always limitations to strapping a bag to your seatpost with velcro.
+The truth is, seat packs suit plenty of people for a variety of reasons, but for us, there were always limitations to strapping a bag to your seatpost with velcro.
 So, we looked at what was out there and smoothed out the inherent and reported issues: swaying on the bike, access to your gear, mounting, abrasion issues, and more, to create a solid, stable, and light accessory.

-The AeroPack is a waterproof bag with a rigid base, connected to the seatpost with a clamp and stabilised by connection to the axle or rack mounts of your bike with a rigid Arch.
-It is available as a Standard 18L pack, or as a Cargo version, with 1.5 mesh-pockets on either side.
+Both CargoPack and SpeedPack comprise a waterproof bag with a rigid base, connected to the seatpost with a clamp and stabilised by connection to the axle or rack mounts of your bike with a rigid Arch.
+Their capacities are 18L (CargoPack) and 10L (SpeedPack) internal storage, with 3L of external mesh pockets – perfect for stashing goodies.

 Video Complete Guides

-AeroPack vs a traditional Seat Pack
+CargoPack/SpeedPack vs a traditional seat pack

 Whilst traditional seat packs offer advantages in weight, they fall short in almost all other areas.
 The core benefits are as below: